 Table 3-22 demonstrates BBR processing participation at the facility level.
 Between 2012/13 and 2020/21, six to ten facilities received deliveries of BBR.
-Five facilities have had consistent processing through until the 2019/20 and four throughout the timeseries when the commercial fishery was open.
+Five facilities have had consistent processing throughout the timeseries when the commercial fishery was open.
 Data confidentiality requirements restrict displaying the amount of crab that has been landed at each facility.